cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

     gem install cddlc

-The present document assumes the use of `cddlc` version 0.1.8.
+The present document assumes the use of `cddlc` of at least version 0.1.8.

 # Acknowledgments